psychcomposite/psychcomposite.github.io/framework/primitives/abstract.md

 >Relatively extensive daydreaming, reflection, interspection at baseline.

-## Linkages
+## Proxies

+### Neurophysiological

+* Frequent or disinhibited default-mode-network activity at baseline, and perhaps even so in the presence of task demands, unless inhibited by top-down processes.

-### Proxies
+### Psychometric

 * Intuitive-type in MBTI
 * High score on 'Openness' in the Big Five

-### Neurophysiological presentation

-* Frequent or disinhibited default-mode-network activity at baseline, and perhaps even so in the presence of task demands, unless inhibited by top-down processes.

 ## Theoretical observations